-International Homeless Animals Day (IHAD) began in 1992 when the International Society for Animals Rights decided to dedicate a day to spreading awareness about pet overpopulation.
-Since then, events, observances, participants, and positive results have grown every year.
+International Homeless Animals Day (IHAD) began in 1992 when the International Society for Animals Rights decided to dedicate a day to spread awareness about pet overpopulation.
+Since then, events, observances, participants and positive results have grown every year.
 Currently, celebrations can be found in all 50 states and more than 50 countries.
 To date, the group has saved the lives of millions of animals around the world.

 How to Observe International Homeless Animals Day